Insects in a Child's Ear

 If you can remove only parts or pieces of the insect

 If your child develops signs of infection.
-These include fever or foul smell or drainage
+These include pain, fever, or foul smell